Forgiveness: The Misunderstood Virtue

 Forgiveness is a Unilateral Transaction

 “The ‘forgiveness’ of pop culture is a matter of personal psychological health that we perform by ourselves, for ourselves.
-‘Forgiveness’ is essentially getting over an injustice; it is the near equivalent of releasing a grudge, and it can be accomplished unilaterally.”3 If the essence of forgiveness is reconciliation, however, then forgiveness cannot be achieved through a solitary, internal process alone.
+‘Forgiveness’ is essentially getting over an injustice; it is the near equivalent of releasing a grudge, and it can be accomplished unilaterally.”5 If the essence of forgiveness is reconciliation, however, then forgiveness cannot be achieved through a solitary, internal process alone.
 Forgiveness is not the kind of thing you can do privately in prayer.
 True forgiveness requires the offended person to confront their offender and, upon his repentance, pronounce their forgiveness of him.

 This is what Jesus taught in Matthew 18:15: “If your brother sins against you, go and tell him his fault, between you and him alone.
 If he listens to you, you have gained your brother.”
 He reiterated this in Luke 17:4 as well: “If your brother sins, rebuke him….”
 Most people are not comfortable with confrontation, however, so we have redefined forgiveness as a solitary act of emotional release, allowing us to forgive people from afar.
 In contrast, Biblical forgiveness is a bilateral transaction involving the interaction of two human beings: a confessor of sin and a forgiver of sin.
-Forgiveness is only achieved after each party has done his part, and the relationship is restored to its pre-sin state.
+Forgiveness is only achieved after each party has done his part, and the relationship is restored.

 Forgiveness is Unconditional